elvis-sik/muscle_synergies/README.md

 ## Project status

-Currently, loading the data from the CSV file is being worked on.
-There are some tests implemented using `pytest` but the internal API was changed a bit and the tests will need to be refactored.
-Also because I'm still finishing the implementation of this functionality, the docstrings are incomplete.
+The project is being actively developed.
+Currently, loading the data from the CSV file is possible as demonstrated in an [example notebook](examples/1.

-After that first part of the project is finished, the EMG analysis based on non-negative matrix factorisation, a method recently shown to be superior to alternatives [[1]](#1), will be implemented.
+Loading and plotting data.ipynb).
+The goal now is to analyse the EMG data to determine muscle synergies using the method in [[1]](#1).
+I'll also simultaneously fill the docstrings (most are missing) and work on general code and repo quality.

 ## Acknowledgements